sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

    price to income ratio for middle-income Australians.

 I could not have put it better myself.
-The way that Demographia calculated the ratio is the right thing to do.
+The way that Demographia calculated the ratio is correct.
 The way that the Bank did it is incorrect.
 As for why an extremely quantitatively sophisticated organisation such as a major bank made such an elementary mistake, well… I can not say for sure since I have no special insight into their